Fiscal Year 2017 Budget Request for the Bureau of Land Management

 Bureau of Land Management, U.S. Department of the Interior

-FY 2017 Budget Request for the Bureau of Land Management
+FY 2017 Budget Request for Bureau of Land Management Energy and Minerals Programs

 The BLM’s work contributes significantly to the economic and financial health of the country and to the States where BLM lands and resources are found.
 For example, activities associated with BLM-managed lands and minerals contributed an estimated $114 billion to the Nation’s economic output, supporting nearly 450,000 jobs, in FY 2014.
 And, while the BLM receives just over $1.0 billion in annual discretionary appropriations to support programs nationwide, this work has contributed to the collection and distribution of more than $5.0 billion to the U.S. Treasury and to State and local governments in recent years.